Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Appendix

-Another limitation could be the fact that {\model} does not explicitly model the equivariance of the molecular system.
-Though experiments in the paper have demonstrated that equivariance may not be necessary to achieve competitive performance on conformer generation. {\model} may not perform as well as conformer generation when applied to problems with limited data or related to sequential problems like molecular dynamics (MD) simulations.
+Another limitation could be how well {\model} performs in low data regime.
+The propsed method may not perform as well as conformer generation when applied to problems with limited data or related to sequential problems like molecular dynamics (MD) simulations.
 In future work, we plan to extend {\model} to conditional inference.
 For example, molecular docking can be formulated as conformer generation problem conditioned on proteins \citep{diffdock}.
 Also, current framework can be expanded to \emph{de novo} drug designs where no molecule information is provided \citep{edm}.
 Besides, scaling up our model to large molecules, like proteins, can be of great interest. {\model} by nature provides the flexibility to generate from partially observed sample, which can be suitable for designing proteins with known functional motifs \citep{rfdiffusion}.